janwilmake/agent-friendly/README.md

 API calls are often part of a bigger sequence of operations.
 Besides describing this in documentation and your OpenAPI, there's also the [Arazzo Specification](https://www.openapis.org/arazzo-specification) which allows you to define these sequences in a standardized way.

 Besides this, it makes sense to instruct agents on next steps in a sequence in text responses, including in non OK responses that would otherwise be a dead end.
 This reduces the likelihood that an agent gets stuck, just like you would normally design for when creating a website.
+This can be done at the REST endpoint level since it also helps programmers.
+However, some people may prefer this for MCP.

 ## Agent-Friendly Payments